 - Borrowers are not eligible for income-driven repayment on Federal Parent PLUS loans

-While advocates continue to push for reversal of the legislation that has eliminated bankruptcy discharge for most borrowers, the prospects of that happening any time soon appear to be dim.
+While advocates continue to push for reversal of the bankruptcy law that has eliminated student loan discharge, the prospects of that happening any time soon appear to be dim.
 The best hope for overwhelmed student debtors appears to rest with jurists who liberally interpret the undue hardship standard and the few lawyers who represent student loan bankruptcy cases pro bono.

 For the most part, though, overwhelmed student debtors have little hope of relief in the near term.